DNACENSolutions/Sgtpolicysdk/README.rst

 sgtpolicysdk
 =============

-*Work with the DNA Center APIs in native Python!*
+*Work with the DNA Center SGT/Policy configuration in native Python!*

 -------------------------------------------------------------------------------

-**sgtpolicysdk** is a *community developed* Python library for working with the DNA Center APIs.
+**sgtpolicysdk** is a *cisco community developed* Python library for working with the DNA Center APIs security groups, access contracts and policies.
 Our goal is to make working with DNA Center in Python a *native* and *natural* experience!

 .. code-block:: python